4rn0h/Rdealership/Royamotorsuk Tasks.md

 ## To be completed
  -Scan the the project and understand the code, add this screens
     -Favourites management, Sales Agent dashboard
+    -Switch from Navbar to Header for all the pages, with contents from NavBar -WhyChooseUs not showing on the homepage
+    -also update your Home page the same way (removing its local CallToAction import), so _app.js is the single source of truth for CTA placement?

 ## Completed